AlbertoIbarra/DataViz_Course/Data Descriptions/rossman.md

 * The table `store` contains supplemental information about the stores.
 The fields are:

     +  `StoreType`, differentiating four different store models.
-The values are: a, b, c and d.
+It takes values 'a', 'b', 'c' and 'd'.

     + `Assortment`, describing the assortment level.
-The values are: a = basic, b = extra and c = extended.
+It takes values 'a' (basic), 'b' (extra) and 'c' (extended).

-    + `CompetitionDistance`, the distance in meters to the nearest competitor store.
+    + `CompetitionDistance`, the distance to the nearest competitor store, in meters.

     + `CompetitionOpenSinceMonth`, the approximate month of the time the nearest competitor was opened.